What is MENHIR?

 How does MENHIR work?

-Providing new insights and opportunities for multidisciplinary and cross-sectorial understanding
+Providing new insights and opportunities for multidisciplinary and cross-sectorial synergies

-MENHIR is a research project that aims to create a transdisciplinary, cross-sectorial and international network to advance one step further the current state of art of science for conversational systems and their potential to have a positive impact in mental health.
+MENHIR aims to create a transdisciplinary, cross-sectorial and international network to go beyond the current state of art of conversational systems and boost their potential to have a positive impact in mental health.

 Providing a solid basis for the future

-MENHIR results will allow to gain understanding on how technology can support and improve the wellbeing of people with mental health problems.
-This will set the basis for future technical development of solutions that nowadays are not possible to address.
+MENHIR results will allow to gain understanding on how technology can support and improve the wellbeing of people with mental ill health.
+This will set the basis for the development of a new generation of personalized conversational assistants.

 Strenghts of MENHIR chatbot science